 About Guaranteed Education Tuition (GET)

 The GET program is Washington's 529 prepaid college tuition plan that helps families with young children save for future higher education expenses.
 The State of Washington guarantees that the value of your account will keep pace with the cost of college tuition, no matter how much it changes in the future.
 The earlier you start, the more time you have to save and the greater the opportunity for increased value of your GET account.
 GET account values are measured in "units," where 100 units equals the cost of one year of resident, undergraduate tuition and state-mandated fees at Washington’s highest priced public university.
 Individual units are valued at 1/100th of that cost.
 You can buy Lump Sum units in whole or partial amounts, from one to 800 units per student.
-Note: custom monthly payment plans are not available for the 2022-23 Enrollment period.
+Note: custom monthly payment plans were not available for the 2022-23 Enrollment period.

 GET opened in 1998 as a way to help families save for their child's future higher education.
 Since then, more than 57,000 students have used over $1.2 billion in GET benefits to help pay for qualified higher education expenses at colleges, universities, and technical schools nationwide and around the world.
 Here are just some of the features that have made GET a popular program for Washington families: